Two major projects

 The Abraham Kuyper Center is involved in two major research projects.
 Both projects are funded by the Templeton World Charity Foundation.
 The projects will be outlined below.

-In september, we will start a new research project.
+In september, we started a new research project.
 This project is entitled ‘The Epistemic Repsonsibilities of the University’.
 In this project the future of the university will be discussed, focussing on the following central question: